FAQs

 If this is your first time visiting ITWemployee.com, you’ll need to register.
 Select the Register link and the system will guide you through a short registration process.
 You’ll need your Employee ID, the first five digits of your Social Security number, your birth month and birth date, and your home ZIP code.

 You can only change your benefit elections if you are newly eligible for ITW benefits or you have a qualifying life event, such as marriage, birth/adoption, death, loss of other coverage, legal separation, divorce or change in employment status.
 If you do, you must make benefit changes within 31 calendar days (including weekends and holidays) of becoming eligible for benefits or having a qualifying life event.
-Otherwise, you’ll have to wait until the next Open Enrollment or another qualifying life event.
+The date of the event is considered day one of the 31 days, and the last day to make changes is on day 31.
+If you miss the 31-day deadline, you’ll have to wait until the next qualifying life event or Open Enrollment period.

 Medical & Prescriptions